sartaj/esops/README.md

 ### Apprenticeship

-If you have even basic designer, coding, or writing skills, and want experience within a real life open source project, please submit an issue with your desire and what you prefer.
-We want to teach and assist you in being able to contribute to this project.
-Our goal is that by the end of an apprenticeship, you'll feel comfortable contributing to a multitude of open source projects.
+If you are a beginner coder, designer, or writer, we want to help you grow your career by helping you learn the ins and outs of open source.
+For more info, see our [Apprenticeship Program](./apprenticeship.md).